bartbutenaers/node-red-contrib-ui-web-push/README.md

 ### Create custom notification (with embedded image)

+:warning: Not all browsers [support](https://developer.mozilla.org/en-US/docs/Web/API/notification/image) images inside notifications!
+Those browsers will show the notification, but without the image...

 Beside to predefined notifications, it is also possible to create a notification from scratch (in JSON format).
 This allows us to create more advanced notifications, which are not possible via the predefined notifications...

 The following example flow will show an image inside the notification: